Erasable signature of Majorana bound state due to coupling with the T-shaped quantum-dot structure: Numerical results and discussions

 \section{Numerical results and discussions}

-In this section proceed to investigate the transport properties in the T-shaped DQD structure with additional side-coupled MBSs.
+This section proceeds to investigate the transport properties in the T-shaped DQD structure with additional side-coupled MBSs which appear at the ends of the topological superconducting nanowire.
 In order to present the complete analysis, we would like to concentrate on the differential conductance ${\mathbb{G}}_{dif}$ and the linear conductance $\mathcal{G}$, respectively, since they describe the transport properties from different aspects.
 For calculation, the level of QD-1 is fixed with $\varepsilon_1=0$, and the temperature of the system is assumed to be zero as well.
-As for the Coulomb strength, we would like to consider the noninteracting case, weak- and strong-Coulomb cases, respectively.
+As for the Coulomb strength, we consider the noninteracting and finite-Coulomb cases, respectively.